vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-H.md

 👉 **In short:**

-> The CDN method is the easiest way to start using Tailwind CSS — perfect for beginners and classroom learning before moving to a full build environment.
+> The CDN method is the easiest way to start using Tailwind CSS.

-Here’s a clear **summary of Tailwind CSS class categories** and the **most commonly used utility classes**, perfect for student reference 📘

 ---